-Marketing Managers with little to no experience tend to make between $66090 and $91520 while the more experienced ones make over $175060 per year.
+Marketing Managers with little to no experience tend to make between $69840 and $95770 while the more experienced ones can earn over $181780 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Marketing Manager is to move to a higher paying state like NY.
-Right now, the highest paying states for Marketing Managers are NY, CA, NJ, DE and DC.
+One of the easiest ways to increase your salary as a Marketing Manager is to move to a higher paying state like NY.
+Right now, the highest paying states for Marketing Managers are NY, NJ, VA, CO and CA.

-3 other factors that can increase your salary as A Marketing Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Marketing Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Marketing Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Marketing Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.